NicholasSutin/stock-prices/README.md

 - This is meant for eventual deployment on cloudflare, with opennext (nextjs) as the framework
 - Priority is ensuring every visitor doesn't call finnhub directly
     - visitors should still get relatively recent data across 10 tickers (used in this example)
+- optimized to be as low-cost as possible (free cloudflare services, free, though limited API usage)
 ---
 # goal:
 - send 10 stock tickers to get data from in 1 call